Can third parties obtain my MAC address?

 DNS rebinding

-DNS or domain name system is what gives us friendly website names – like google.com – instead of complicated strings of IP numbers like 142.250.180.110.
+DNS or domain name system gives us friendly website names – like google.com – instead of complicated strings of IP numbers like 142.250.180.110.

-When we connect to that domain, under the cover, our devices ask the domain name server which IP address is assigned to what we browsed (eg google.com).
-To avoid repeatedly doing this, your device keeps the info for a period of time specified by the domain, called 'time to live' or TTL.
+When we connect to that domain, under the cover, our devices ask the domain name server which IP address is assigned to what we browsed (e.g., google.com).
+To avoid repeatedly doing this, your device keeps the info for a period specified by the domain, called ‘time to live’ or TTL.

-Eventually, the attacking website can access sensitive information, including the name of devices connected to the router and those devices' associated MAC addresses.
+Eventually, the attacking website can access sensitive information, including the names of devices connected to the router and those devices’ associated MAC addresses.

 Is this a concern for my business?

-The examples above go to show that, yes, there is an element of roundabout risk that your MAC address can be obtained.
+The examples above show that there is an element of roundabout risk that your MAC address can be obtained.

-However, the key lesson is one of the priorities for businesses that are dependent on preserving their privacy.
-MAC address is still one of our most frequently asked questions – and yet the direct methods are defunct.
-In other words, people are focusing on an area of diminishing importance while letting slide some of the key concerns in keeping browser profiles watertight when running multiple accounts.
+However, the critical lesson is one of the priorities for businesses dependent on preserving their privacy.
+MAC address is still one of our most frequently asked questions, yet the direct methods are defunct.
+In other words, people focus on an area of diminishing importance while letting slide some of the key concerns in keeping browser profiles watertight when running multiple accounts.

-It is these areas of browser fingerprinting, mainly directly obtainable, that can pose an important risk to your business, so you need to make sure you keep yourself and the technologies you use up-to-date.
+These areas of browser fingerprinting, mainly directly obtainable, can pose a significant risk to your business, so you must keep yourself and the technologies you use up-to-date.